Auctioning with Strategically Reticent Bidders: Missing Details and Proofs of the Simulated-Myerson Auction

-Secondly, the \infoIC{} and IC constraints are satisfied according to Theorem \ref{thm:simulated-meta-reduce}.
-In the input mechanism, i.e., Myerson's optimal auction, the allocation is monotonic w.r.t. to the virtual value.
-So under the strong regularity condition, we know that the allocation is monotonic w.r.t. to the bidder's value.
-Since the Indicative State assumption is also satisfied, the Mechanism \ref{al:rev-opt} must be \infoIC{} and IC.
+Secondly, the \infoIC{} and IR constraints of Simulated-Myerson auction are satisfied according to Theorem \ref{thm:simulated-meta-reduce}.
+In the base mechanism, i.e., Myerson's optimal auction, the allocation is monotonic w.r.t. to the virtual value.
+Combining with the regular virtual value condition, we know that the allocation is monotonic w.r.t. to the bidder's value.
+Since the information sufficiency condition is also satisfied, the Mechanism \ref{al:rev-opt} must be \infoIC{} and IR.

+Finally, we argue that the maximum revenue is achieved by Mechanism \ref{al:rev-opt}.
+As a property of the \smm, the revenue of Mechanism \ref{al:rev-opt} can be equivalently expressed as,